 Recommend a title for acquisition

 The Library has an active acquisitions program and welcomes comments or suggestions from anyone who wishes to recommend titles for acquisition.
-Please check the Library's catalogue and Collection Development Policy before emailing your suggestions to firstname.lastname@example.org or by post.
+Please check the Library's catalogue and Collection Development Policy before emailing your suggestions to email@example.com or by completing and posting the Suggestion for Acquisition form.
 All suggestions received are considered.